Verastem Inc. (VSTM)'s Financial Results Comparing With Zynerba Pharmaceuticals Inc. (NASDAQ:ZYNE) | New Business Observer

 |3.00

 The shares of both Verastem Inc. and Zynerba Pharmaceuticals Inc. are owned by institutional investors at 47% and 24.8% respectively.
-Insiders held 0.4% of Verastem Inc. shares.
-Competitively, 13.78% are Zynerba Pharmaceuticals Inc.’s share held by insiders.
+About 0.4% of Verastem Inc.’s share are owned by insiders.
+Competitively, 13.78% are Zynerba Pharmaceuticals Inc.’s share owned by insiders.

 Performance